Cognitive Disability and the Criminal Justice System

-Welcome to the eLearning module Cognitive Disability and the Criminal Justice System.
+Welcome to the eLearning course Cognitive Disability and the Criminal Justice System.

 The purpose of this module is to better equip health staff to communicate effectively and support people with cognitive disability in or at risk of contact with the criminal justice system.
 Primarily this relates to Intellectual Disability (ID); Acquired Brain Injury (ABI); Drug and alcohol related brain damage and Autism spectrum disorder.